Table of Contents

-The main symptom of CHD is chest pain or discomfort, known as angina.
+- Chest pain or discomfort.
+This is known as angina.
 This happens when your heart lacks blood or oxygen.
 Angina can be stable or unstable.
-Stable angina only happens with activity or stress.
-Unstable angina can happen anytime and is more dangerous.
-Chest pain can feel tight and/or heavy.
-Some people describe it as a squeezing feeling.
+Activity or stress causes stable angina.
+Unstable angina is more dangerous.
+It can happen without warning.
+Symptoms of unstable angina include chest pain, tightness, or heaviness.
+People describe it as a squeezing feeling.
 The pain can spread to your arms, neck, stomach, back, or jaw.

-Shortness of breath is another common symptom of coronary heart disease.
-You also might feel tired or weak.
+- Shortness of breath.
+Also, you might feel tired or weak.
 Talk to your doctor about what to look for to help prevent and detect CHD.

-Call 911 right away if you have any of the following abrupt symptoms.
+Call 911 right away if you have those or any of the following abrupt symptoms.
 You might be having a heart attack or heart failure.

 - Ongoing angina or chest pain that changes.

 - Nausea or vomiting.